Please Choose Your Language

 If your wall is weak, like drywall or gypsum, consider using plywood backing to reinforce the mounting zone.
 Attach the wood behind the wall plate before drilling.
 For reinforced concrete or wood studs, reinforcement may not be needed.

-Installing a wall-mounted hair dryer might seem like a straightforward task, but skipping important safety checks can lead to serious issues like electrical shocks, fires, or damage.
+Installing a wall-mounted hair dryer might seem like a straightforward task, but skipping important safety checks can lead to serious issues like loose wall base, damaged cord, overheating plug, electric shock risk, or water-related safety problems.
 Take a few minutes to follow these guidelines to protect yourself and your space.

 Hold the wall base flat against the wall